H E R E F O R G O O D .

 The pineapple featured prominently in Morley’s previous logo is known as an international symbol of hospitality — but we learned through our on-site discovery, that to locals, it’s synonymous with the Morley name.

-The fruit became the center of inspiration for the identity system we designed.
-We pulled structural elements from the pineapple husk and leaf to develop letterforms and a color palette that acknowledges the company’s history while creating a more contemporary profile.
+The fruit became the center of inspiration for the identity system I designed.
+I pulled structural elements from the pineapple husk and leaf to develop letterforms and a color palette that acknowledges the company’s history while creating a more contemporary profile.

-We abandoned the pineapple as part of the logo itself, and instead designed a seal to pay homage to the symbolic nature of the pineapple and dial up the sophistication.
+I removed the pineapple from the logo and instead designed a seal to pay homage to the symbolic nature of the pineapple and dial up the sophistication.